hsnamkoong/hsnamkoong.github.io/_pages/overview.md

 ## AI-driven decisions

-Decision-making problems in OR/MS concerns the optimal allocation of scarce resources.
-We build scalable computational frameworks for learning operational decisions by leveraging i) auto-differentiable simulators, and ii) empirically rigorous benchmarking.
-Our goal is to build a algorithmic development paradigm based on computation rather than theoretical approximations.
+Prediction is never the final goal.
+To align AI-models optimized to predict short-term (e.g., clicks) with downstream long-term business outcomes (e.g., user utility), we design scalable computational frameworks for learning operational decisions.
+We derive algorithms from mathematical principles, but test them using rigorous empirical benchmarking practrices rather than relying on theoretical guarantees in idealized, contrived settings.

 ### Adaptive experimentation at scale